openthos/boto-analysis/SourceCode/Readme.md

+#Where to download the source code
-# Source Code of BOTO is here
+The tar ball Source Code of BOTO is here.
+Just down click the one you want to use, and then press the download button.
+If you want to download the neweast one, please clone from the git tree.

 ## Maintained by: David Chan